Are there risks to my baby?

 Also, up to 4 children in 10 (up to 40%) whose mothers took sodium valproate have problems with development and learning.

-The Medicines and Healthcare Products Regulatory Agency (MHRA) states that sodium valproate should not be prescribed to girls or women who are pregnant, or who may become pregnant in future, unless other AEDs are not effective in controlling seizures or they cause unbearable side effects.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) states that sodium valproate should not be prescribed to girls or women who are pregnant, or who may become pregnant in future, unless it is the only effective drug for them and they are on a pregnancy prevention programme.

 They also recommend that treatment with sodium valproate should only be started by a doctor experienced in managing epilepsy.